Cam0505/4DStack/dbt/models/docs.md

     This model can be useful in a variety of analytical contexts, including climate modeling, forecasting, and geospatial analysis.
 {% enddocs %}

-{% docs base_beverages %}
-    The `base_beverages` model contains data related to various beverages sourced from TheCocktailDB API.
-    The dataset includes details about the beverage name, type, category, and alcoholic content, as well as unique identifiers for each beverage.
-    This model provides valuable information for analyzing drink preferences, categories, and alcoholic content.
-{% enddocs %}

-{% docs beverage_name %}
-    The name of the beverage as defined in TheCocktailDB API.
-This includes cocktails, mocktails, and other types of beverages.
-{% enddocs %}

-{% docs beverage_id %}
-    A unique identifier for each beverage.
-This ID is used to uniquely identify a beverage entry in the database.
-{% enddocs %}

-{% docs beverage_type %}
-    The type of the beverage (e.g., Cocktail, Shot, etc.).
-This helps categorize beverages for easier filtering and analysis.
-{% enddocs %}

-{% docs beverage_category_sk %}
-    The category of the beverage, such as "Ordinary Drink", "Cocktail", "Shot", etc. This field is useful for grouping beverages based on category.
-{% enddocs %}
 # C
 {% docs city %}
 The name of the city.
 This field is typically used as a primary identifier for a location in the dataset.